 The result is a wine with remarkable structure, layered aromatics, and a finish that critics have described as “near-endless.”

-As one Bordeaux merchant told Liv-ex earlier this year, “It’s rare to get a Lafite that’s this good and this underpriced at the same time — the market doesn’t usually leave the door open for long.”
+As one Bordeaux merchant told Liv-ex earlier this year, “It’s rare to get a Lafite that’s this good and this underpriced at the same time.
+The market doesn’t usually leave the door open for long.”

 Lafite Rothschild’s Reputation in the Fine Wine Market

-The 1982 Lafite, for instance, traded at around £2,000 per case in the early 2000s; today, it changes hands for over £16,000, an appreciation of more than 700%.
+The 1982 Lafite, for instance, traded at around £2,000 per case in the early 2000s.
+Today, it changes hands for over £16,000, an appreciation of more than 700%.

-Similarly, the 2000 vintage has climbed from £3,000 on release to £14,000+, driven by critical acclaim and dwindling supply.
+Similarly, the 2000 vintage has climbed from £3,000 on release to £14,000 and above, driven by critical acclaim and dwindling supply.

-This blend of scarcity, cultural cachet, and proven investment performance sets the stage for why Lafite Rothschild 2019 is attracting serious long-term interest.
+That blend of scarcity, cultural cachet, and proven investment performance sets the stage for why Lafite Rothschild 2019 is attracting serious long-term interest.

 Lafite Rothschild 2019 investment